 Both my vocation and avocation are computer programming.
-Here's my resumé.

 When I was first learning to create html pages, for some reason I chose to build a list of great mathematicians as a practice page, even though I wasn't qualified to make such a list without a lot of advice.
 Since then I've invested a lot of time reading mathematical histories and biographies and revising the page.
 I'm proud of it now: please read it!
-(With 50 mini-biographies, the single page has now grown to over 100 kbytes.
-With today's fast speeds, I suppose this is not a problem, but please tell me if I'm wrong!)

-I like composing a variety of puzzles:
+I like composing and solving a variety of puzzles:

 I'm also interested in Games and Gambling.
 Here are some comments on Connect-Four.